iyalosovetsky/pico_expressELRS_car/README.md

- This project has code to control the car platform by express ELRS receiver like betafpv nano receiver and TX12 RC.
+ This project has code to control the car platform by express ELRS receiver like betafpv nano receiver and TX12 RC .
  The car is a four wheel drive platform powered by 4 PWM controlled motors.
-The code implements CRSF protocol to send command and retrieve telemetry data (battery state).
+The code implements CRSF protocol on Raspberry Pico W to send command and retrieve telemetry data (battery state).

 [![Watch the video](https://img.youtube.com/vi/cAvKrcaPvDQ/default.jpg)](https://youtu.be/cAvKrcaPvDQ)